 Bondic is non-toxic compared to commercially unsafe products.
-It can repair nearly anything in four seconds!
+It can fix nearly anything in a jiffy!

-In many homes, dish sets are a treasure, sometimes passed down through generations or gifted to celebrate unions.
+In some homes, dish sets are a treasure, sometimes passed down through generations or gifted to celebrate unions.
 They’re used only for special occasions.
-It’s heartbreaking when one gets damaged.
+It’s heartbreaking when it gets damaged.
 But alleviate that grief when you have Bondic in your toolkit.

 Here’s the process for using this uv light plastic welder to fix your dishes.

-Clean dishware repaired with Bondic in the dishwasher.
-One of the product’s biggest advantages is it can withstand heat and water pressure.
+You can clean dishware that’s been repaired with Bondic in the dishwasher because it can withstand heat and water pressure.

 Bondic is suitable for fixing damaged and broken electronic devices and creating new threads for screws.

-Some of the other usages for Bondic consist off:
+Some of the other usages for this product consist off:

 The best way to use Bondic would be as a repair agent.
 Let’s say your kid’s favorite toy breaks, and they don’t want you to buy them a new one because they became attached to the one they already have.
-You could use Bondic with small drops of its adhesive and turn the UV light to harden it.
-This way, your kid would be happy and thankful that they get to keep their favorite toy, and it would only take you a couple of minutes to fix it.
+You could use it with small drops of its adhesive and turn the UV light to harden it.
+This way, your kid would be happy and thankful that they get to keep their favorite toy, and it would only take you two to five minutes to fix it.

 I hate working with super glue because it dries out the moment it comes into contact with air.
 Most adhesives selling today have that problem.
 This is precisely why I’ll always use Bondic instead of regular super glue.
 It will never dry out as you’re fixing the broken item.
 When you’re satisfied with the amount of liquid plastic you’ve put on, then you can shine the UV light on it to harden.

-The majority of online reviews say that it’s an excellent tool when working with plastic.
-Many car mechanics said it’s great when dealing with broken pieces of plastic in the interior.
-If you tend to fix many tiny things around your house, this is a perfect tool for you.
+The majority of online bondic reviews say that it’s an excellent tool when working with plastic.
+A lot of car mechanics said it’s great when dealing with broken pieces of plastic in the interior.
+If you tend to mend a lot of things around your house, this is a perfect tool for you.

 Bondic is mostly used as a regular adhesive, but you can also use it as a filler.
 When I tried using it as a filler, it worked flawlessly.
-In order to use Bondic as a filler material, you first need to clean and then sand the broken item before you start filling.
-Sand it using small amounts of water and sandpaper until the surface is rough enough for the adhesive to stick.
+In order to use the product as a filler material, you first have to clean and then sand the broken item before you start filling.
+Sand it while also pouring small amounts of water until the surface is rough enough for the adhesive to stick.

 After that, it’s just adding tiny quantities of bondic and shining the UV light on it to cure.
 You do that until the surface is filled the way you want.
 For the best results, you need to use small amounts multiple times.
-It’s not recommended to use one big blob one time.
+It’s not recommended to use big blobs.
 When you’re satisfied with the way it looks, you can start sanding it to the perfect shape.